Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ### I. Include Sorting
 - Sort `#include` lines if needed.
 Make sure it follow the file structure
-- Preserve order and grouping of #include blocks.
-- Group #include by category.
-- Do not reorder includes.

 ### J. Other Specific Rules
 - Line length limit: 80 characters.